What are the Dividend Aristocrats?

 What does the Dividend Aristocrats designation mean for investors?

 Is the Aristocrats title merely a status symbol or does it provide additional indications that investors can use to make stock-picking decisions?
 In addition to high dividend yields, income investors seek equities that offer long streaks of rising dividend payouts.
 However, since dividend distributions to shareholders reduce companies’ earnings and cash flow, some experts contend that dividend distributions impede share price growth.
 Additionally, financial experts and investment professionals even disagree on whether dividends have any affect on the overall performance of a stock.

-However, back-tested history supports the view that dividends indeed add to the overall share price growth and indicate that public companies with rising dividends produce higher overall returns for their shareholders and experience lower volatility over a long-term investment horizon.
+However, back-tested history supports the view that dividends do indeed add to the overall share price growth and indicate that public companies with rising dividends produce higher overall returns for their shareholders and experience lower volatility over a long-term investment horizon.
 Long periods of rising dividend payouts might not have a direct impact on the stock’s performance.
-However, rising dividend income over extended time horizons at least indicate that the company manages its capital efficiently, as well as maintains cash flow and profit level high enough to support the growing dividend payouts.
+However, rising dividend income over extended time horizons at least indicates that the company manages its capital efficiently and maintains a cash flow and profit level high enough to support the growing dividend payouts.
 The graph below indicates that Dividend Aristocrats even outperformed total returns of the overall S&P 500 Index.

 Additional advantages of investing in Dividend Aristocrats

 In addition to the aforementioned efficient capital management and sufficient cash flow, long-term rising dividends also indicate that a company is able to withstand changing market conditions.
 During a 25-year period, a company will go through several boom-bust cycles.
 A company that can effectively get through the up-and-down cycles of the market and maintain its rising dividends is clearly well-managed and will provide reliable dividend income, dividend growth and asset appreciation.

 Why 25 Years?